istio/istio.io/_docs/reference/config/traffic-rules/routing-rules.md

 <a name="istio.proxy.v1.config.MatchCondition"></a>
 ### MatchCondition
-Match condition specifies a set of criterion to be met in order for the route rule to be applied to the connection or HTTP request.
+Match condition specifies a set of criteria to be met in order for the route rule to be applied to the connection or HTTP request.
 The condition provides distinct set of conditions for each protocol with the intention that conditions apply only to the service ports that match the